 Making Empty Properties Into Homes

+Latest figures suggest there are around 23,000 empty homes in Wales.
+Some of these properties could provide homes to people who need them.
 Empty properties create eyesores that are a target for nuisance and anti-social behaviour.
-They also deny homes to those in housing need and increase pressure for new affordable home development on Greenfield sites.
+They also deny homes to those in housing need and increase pressure for new affordable home development on greenfield sites.

 Moreover, they represent a huge cost to the Local Authority due to lost council tax and can be a resource burden to Public Health & Protection, Building Control, Fire Authority and Police Authority.